-Kubiak has also been molding young players as a minor-league manager and instructor since 1989.
+Starting in 1989, Kubiak began molding young players as a minor-league manager and instructor.
 “When I quit [in 1977], I wasn’t interested in staying in the game,” he said in 2011.
 “I’d had enough of the contractual battle in San Diego and having my salary cut the full 20 percent after being told I’d done a great job for them was the last straw.
 When they refused to even talk to me about it, that was all I needed to end it.
 I was 34 years old, wasn’t happy with how I was playing and was struggling with being able to keep my abilities sharp, something that used to be so easy for me.
 But after being away from the game for 12 years I decided it was still something I loved.
 I made a couple of phone calls and was hired by my old Oakland club.
 It was a good decision because I enjoy managing and working with and developing the young players.”

 “I was on our high-school basketball team but didn’t play much.
 As a shortstop at Highland Park High, I didn’t think I was anything special, just one of the guys, trying to do the best I could.
 Somehow I hurt my back as a junior and had a terrible year, but my senior year saw me chosen as the MVP of the team.
 When my name was called for that honor in our school assembly, I was shocked and the cheers from the audience a complete surprise.”

 “I would have signed for nothing, but when I hesitated Tom offered a modest bonus of $500.
 I was going to Pratt Institute to become an architect but with Instructional League and winter ball, I never did get back, which I regret.”
-Even without a college degree, though, this man’s flair for language is apparent.
-He is now writing a book about his life in baseball, its changes over his 40 years in the game, and its effect on him as a person and a man.
+Even without a college degree, though, this man’s flair for language was apparent.
+He embarked on a book about his life in baseball, its changes over his 40-plus years in the game, and its effect on him as a person and a man.
 The format of the book centers on the 300-page infield manual he developed for the Cleveland organization when he was their defensive coordinator for five years.

 Kubiak’s apprenticeship in the minors lasted six seasons.
-He made the Florida State League All-Star team during his first year, leading the league in putouts, assists, chances accepted, and double plays.
+While with the Sarastoa Sun Sox, he made the Florida State League All-Star team during his first year, leading the league in putouts, assists, chances accepted, and double plays.
 His batting was solid enough too at .253, and though he did not hit any home runs, he had 53 RBIs.
-He went to spring training with the big club in 1962, which was quite a thrill, and jumped to Binghamton in the Double-A Eastern League.
+He went to spring training with the Athletics in 1962, which was quite a thrill, and jumped to Binghamton in the Double-A Eastern League.

 Against the higher competition, the young pro’s batting slipped to .203.
 “Kansas City jumped me three levels in 1962 and I was way over my head.
 At the end of the season I began switch-hitting, hoping to lessen the effect of the breaking ball, and it was a good decision.
 In 1963 they sent me to Lewiston, where I hit .295.
 Switch-hitting complemented my glove work enough to help me stay in the major leagues for ten years.”

 He also showed just enough with the bat to keep advancing.
 The 1964 season was another step back (.214 in 105 games in the Texas League and .171 in 16 games in the Pacific Coast League).
-But he stepped forward in 1965 (.281/7/38 with Birmingham in the Southern League) and held his own when he returned to Triple-A in 1966 (.260/2/38 with Vancouver).
-He was one of four players to appear in every game in the PCL that year.
+But he stepped forward in 1965 (.281/7/38 with Bimr ingham in the Southern League) and held his own when he returned to Triple-A in 1966 (.260/2/38 with Vancouver).
+He was one of four PCL players to appear in every one of his team’s games that year.
 Vancouver manager Mickey Vernon said, “He is an excellent competitor.
 He has great hustle and is a major league shortstop all the way.
-I think he can hit quite well in the majors.”
+I think he can hit quite well in the majors.”6

 The following winter Ted went back to the Dominican Republic.
 It was his third taste of winter ball; he had played 14 games in Venezuela for Tigres de Aragua in 1965-66 and was with the Dominican club Estrellas Orientales in 1966-67.
 “In Venezuela, I dislocated my thumb tagging a runner in a rundown,” Kubiak recalled in 2011.
 “So I was only there about a month.
 The Venezuelan and Dominican Leagues are very good — the competition is on a major-league level.
 I was a rookie just trying to get along and did well enough to get invited back, which tells you something.”

 The return to San Pedro de Macorís, cradle of shortstops, was very satisfying.
-Estrellas won the league championship in 1967-68 – only the second time they did so, and still the last, as of 2011.
+Estrellas won the league championship in 1967-68.
 The team’s biggest local star was Rico Carty.
-The pitching staff was led by Cuban Mike Cuéllar — who faced just 28 men as he threw a one-hitter in Game Six of the finals versus Escogido — and Larry Dierker.
+The pitching staff was led by Cuban Mike Cuéllar — who faced just 28 men as he threw a one-hitter in Game Six of the finals versus Escogido — and Larry Dierker.8

 “The Dominican was great,” said Kubiak.
 “The people down there are great.
 I’ve gone back in recent years for work.
 The league has blown up so much, although there is still the poverty.
 But the people are still as nice and friendly as can be.
 One of my good friends now is Minnie Mendoza, who also works for Cleveland and was the third baseman on our Estrellas team.
 We gloat over the team never having won again for the past 40 years.”

-A natural shortstop, Kubiak’s first game ever at second base was in the big leagues.
+A natural shortstop, Kubiak didn’t play second base until he got to the big leagues.
 “Everything was backwards at second base, and it took time to separate the two positions, but second base was so much easier.”
-One rival pitcher said, “Ted Kubiak is the best shortstop OR second baseman in either league.”
-In 1969, however, smooth-fielding Dick Green reclaimed his natural second-base position.
+One rival pitcher said, “Ted Kubiak is the best shortstop OR second baseman in either league.”10 In 1969, however, smooth-fielding Dick Green reclaimed his natural second-base position.
 Kubiak’s starting opportunities typically came when either Campaneris or Green was injured.
 His hitting had picked up to .250 in 1968 and remained at .249 in ’69.
 On June 22, 1969, he hit his first big-league homer, off Minnesota’s Jim Kaat.

-Ted was in Texas for only a few months too.
+Ted was in Texas for only a few months as well.
 On July 20, 1972, the Rangers dealt Don Mincher and him to Oakland for Vic Harris, Marty Martinez, and a player to be named later (Steve Lawson).
 “I could see a big change when I returned,” Kubiak said in 1987.
-“I was pleasantly surprised to see some of the guys I had come through the minors with had matured so much and at the right time.”
+“I was pleasantly surprised to see some of the guys I had come through the minors with had matured so much and at the right time.”16

 Dick Green missed nearly all the season with a herniated disc before coming back in mid-August.
 He was replaced by Larry Brown, who hurt his back.
 Tim Cullen played more second base than anyone for Oakland that year, but when he pulled a hamstring, the A’s needed depth.
 Kubiak stepped in and started 15 straight games at second.
 At the end of August Dal Maxvill came in through the revolving door.
 Seven different men started at the position for the team that year.